scieloorg/cited-references/README.md

 ## Scrappers

 These are the scripts responsible for collecting data from several indexes databases.
-The purpose is to gain information related to he name and abreviated name of journals
+The main purpose is to obtain information related to the name and abreviated name of journals.
+Another object is to obtain information with regard to the values of year and volume of journals.

 ### Latindex